LIST OF PEOPLE:B–E

 -

-It was absorbed into the Persian/Achaemenid Empire in 539 BC after its defeat by Cyrus the Great
+The empire was absorbed into the Persian/Achaemenid Empire in 539 BC by Cyrus the Great

 -